 Expectation of Students

-As described in the Code of Conduct, students are expected to behave in a respectful and non-disruptive behavior towards teachers, other students, parents and guests of our school community.
+As described in the Code of Conduct, students are expected to behave in a respectful and non-disruptive behaviour towards teachers and staff, other students, parents and guests of our school community.
 Name calling, swearing, hitting, pushing, and offensive facial expressions are not tolerated.

-Interventions/disciplinary actions may vary depending on relevant factors.
-Consequences for the behaviours of individual students which make it difficult or impossible for teachers to provide a safe and/or productive learning environment, may include the following steps:
+Should the behaviours of individual students make it difficult or impossible for teachers to provide a safe and/or productive learning environment, the following steps will be taken:

-- The student’s parents/guardians will be provided with a first written notice of violation of the Code of Conduct.
+- The adult student, or if a child, the student’s parents/guardians, will be provided with a first written notice of violation of the Code of Conduct.

-- If the issues are not resolved following the first notice, parents/guardians will receive a second written notification and a meeting with teachers and the principal will be held to create a plan to improve the student’s behaviour involving the active participation of the student’s parents/guardians.
+- If the issues are not resolved following the first notice, the adult student or parents/guardians will receive a second written notification.
+For children, a meeting with teachers and the principal will be held to create a plan to improve the student’s behaviour involving the active participation of the student’s parents/guardians.

-- All reasonable efforts will be made by the school to work together with the parents/guardians to resolve the issues, however if the child’s behaviour does not improve after these steps, the school will ask the student(s) in question to withdraw from the program.
+- All reasonable efforts will be made by the school to work together with the adult student or parents/guardians to resolve the issues.
+However, if the student’s behaviour does not improve after these steps, the school will ask the student(s) in question to withdraw from the program.
 As such, SJLS reserves the right to withdraw students who repeatedly violate the school’s Code of Conduct.

 Expectation of Parents

 Support and encourage your child to follow the school’s Code of Conduct.